plasgroup/jvm-in-memory/doc/InMemoryJVMDocument.md

 4. **name_index**: $2$-byte unsigned short integer.
 Indicates the index to a UTF-8 item inside the entry table.

 5. **max_stack**: $2$-byte unsigned short integer.
-THe max count of elements inside the evaluation stack in the process of executing this method.
+The max count of elements inside the evaluation stack in the process of executing this method.

 6. **max_locals**: $2$-byte unsigned short integer.
 The max amount of local variables, includes arguments.